By FutureLaw Desk

 - University degree in law.

-- At least one year of experience as a Legal Intern/Assistant, preferably working on legal or judicial strengthening projects in Bangladesh.
+- At least Two years of experience as Legal Intern or Legal Assistant/Associate, preferably working on donor-funded legal or judicial strengthening projects in Bangladesh.

-- Knowledge of organizational and procedural laws regulating the Bangladeshi judiciary and government legal aid services.
+- Knowledge of organizational and procedural laws regulating the Bangladeshi judiciary.

 - Strong research background and demonstrated experience preparing legal documents, memoranda, and reports.